vyjur/master-project/README.md

 ### Configuration

-The configuration file for the pipeline contains the path for each of the text mining component configuration file.
+The configuration file for the pipeline contains the path for each of the text mining component configuration files.
 Each text mining component can be trained individually by changing the `load` parameter in the config files for the given text mining component to `true`.
 To allow tuning the hyperparameters in the `train.parameters`section, change the `tune`parameter to `true`.

 ### Dataset format
-The project does not use a standardized format but uses two local type.
+The project does not use a global standardized format but uses two local types.
 The main one consists of the following columns:

 - ``Text``: The entity text found in the original text.
 - ``Id``: The id used to connect the relations between the entities.
-- `MedicalEntity`: The medical entity category that the entity is associated to.
+- `MedicalEntity`: The medical entity category that the entity is associated with.
-- ``DCT``: The DocTime relation that the entity is associated to.
+- ``DCT``: The DocTime relation that the entity is associated with.
-- `TIMEX`: The time expression category that the e`tity is associated to.
+- `TIMEX`: The time expression category that the entity is associated with.
 - ``Context``: The entity's context.

 The other one holds the relations between the different entities: